-I always thought that the strength of the NRA came from their influence on politicians through money.
-Now, after research, I still believe money plays a big part in how they stop progress on preventing gun violence – but this is only part of the story.
+Previously, I thought NRA strength came from their influence on politicians through money.
+After my reading, I still believe money plays a part blocking progress preventing gun violence – but NRA strength comes from more than that.

-It is puzzling that 60% of Americans favor stricter gun laws, yet it is always a heavy lift to pass any gun violence prevention measures.
-Are not we a Democracy?
+It is puzzling that 60% of Americans favor stricter gun laws, yet it is still a heavy lift to pass any gun violence prevention measures.
+Are we a democracy?
 Shouldn’t it be that legislators who ignore public opinions lose elections?
 This is what I’ve been trying to understand.

 When polled, most Americans support universal background checks.
-But these polls don’t tell us how deeply held the opinion is held.
-It turns out that passionate voters, particularly those who advocate for issues, are much more effective than those who simply believing in an issue.
+But these polls don’t tell us the depth of these opinions.
+Passionate voters that also advocate for issues, are more effective than those who’s belief in an issue is superficial.

 It is commonly known among Democrats and Republicans that these days, money helps win elections and influence policy.
-But something more is going on that prevents passage of new gun control laws.
+But something is going on that prevents passage of new gun control laws.
 What is it that we Democrats don’t see?
-We are less aware than Republicans of the power of the single-issue voter.
+We don’t understand the power of the single-issue voter.

 Why are single-issue voters so effective?